Solana RPC Node Setup & Best Practices: A Complete Guide with NoLimitNodes

 What are the benefits of using a global RPC node network?

-- Lower latency: Requests are routed to the nearest server.
+- Lower latency: requests are routed to the nearest server.

-- High availability: Regional failovers improve reliability.
+- High availability: regional failovers improve reliability.

-- Scalability: Distributed infrastructure handles high throughput.
+- Scalability: distributed infrastructure absorbs high throughput.

 How does a Solana RPC node handle transaction processing?